EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: Method

 \subsection{Analyses on View-GRPO}

-Table~\ref{tbl: method} shows the performance of our method, View-GRPO, on EgoExo-Con compared to SFT and basic GRPO implementation with only format and accuracy rewards.
-View-GRPO, which highlights an additional reasoning reward and related data for GRPO training, consistently outperforms SFT and basic GRPO.
-The most significant improvements are often on cross-view consistency (V-ExoEgo and G-ExoEgo), although it also benefits individual views.
+Table~\ref{tbl: method} shows the performance of our method, View-GRPO, on EgoExo-Con compared to standard SFT and GRPO implementations.
+View-GRPO demonstrates superior performance, achieving significant improvements over baselines beyond those obtained with SFT and GRPO.
+Notably, the most significant improvements are often on cross-view consistency (V-ExoEgo and G-ExoEgo), although it also benefits individual views.
 We conjecture that the reasoning reward plays a central role, as it delivers noticeably higher consistency compared to naive GRPO.
+Additionally, View-GRPO remains effective with the different backbone, InternVL3.5.
 By encouraging models to produce faithful, step-by-step temporal explanations tailored to each viewpoint while converging toward consistent temporal conclusions, the model reduces reliance on view-specific biases and instead learns shared temporal abstractions.
-Fig.~\ref{fig: View-GRPO visualization} shows the step-by-step temporal reasoning contents generated by View-GRPO and how reliable reasoning gives rise to robust temporal grounding across viewpoints.
-Overall, View-GRPO demonstrates its effectiveness and potential for more consistent cross-view video temporal understanding.